The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

-Complex plasmas are intensively investigated in research laboratories as they are expected to shed new light on issues regarding fundamental physics such as phase transitions \cite{Blu90}, self-organization, study of classical and quantum chaos or pattern formation and scaling \cite{Fort10a, Boni10b, Morfi09}.
+Complex plasmas are intensively investigated in research laboratories as they are expected to shed new light on issues regarding fundamental physics, such as phase transitions \cite{Blu90}, self-organization, study of classical and quantum chaos or pattern formation and scaling \cite{Fort10a, Boni14, Boni10b, Morfi09}.
 Present interest is focused on strongly coupled Coulomb systems of finite dimensions \cite{Vlad05}.
-Particular examples of such systems would be electrons and excitons in quantum dots \cite{Boni14} or laser cooled ions confined in Paul or Penning type traps \cite{Paul90, Major05, Werth09, Vogel18, David01}.
+Particular examples of such systems would be electrons and excitons in quantum dots \cite{Boni14} or laser cooled ions confined in Paul or Penning type traps \cite{Major05, Vogel18, Werth09, David01}.

-A comprehensive overview on dynamical processes that occur in complex (dusty) plasmas is written by Piel and Melzer \cite{Piel17, Piel02}.
-Collective effects in dusty plasmas are extensively presented in \cite{Melz05}.
-It is shown that the composite structure is liable for the remarkable properties of this particular type of plasmas, among which the most prominent are the formation of liquid or solid phases under conditions of strong electrostatic coupling or using intensive nonuniform magnetic fields to levitate Coulomb clusters formed by charged diamagnetic particles \cite{Sav12}.
-Investigations begin with single particle effects, with an emphasis on levitation, harmonic and nonlinear oscillations.
+Refs. \cite{Piel17, Piel02} represent comprehensive overviews on the dynamical processes that occur in complex (dusty) plasmas.
+Collective effects in dusty plasmas are presented in \cite{Melz05}.
+It is shown that the composite structure is liable for the remarkable properties of this particular type of plasma, among which the most prominent are the formation of liquid or solid phases under conditions of strong electrostatic coupling or the use of intensive nonuniform magnetic fields to levitate Coulomb clusters formed by charged diamagnetic particles \cite{Sav12}.
+Investigations begin with single particle effects, with an emphasis on levitation, on harmonic and nonlinear oscillations.
 Few particle systems and the Yukawa interaction are also examined.
 Many-body systems are described by means of low-frequency electrostatic waves and instabilities that occur in complex plasmas.
-We also mention another paper of Piel {\em et al} \cite{Piel08} which investigates some exotic features of complex plasmas such as charge accumulation in the ion wake, ion drag (under microgravity conditions) and spherical plasma crystals \cite{Piel17}.
-The characteristic features and intrinsic properties of complex plasmas are also detailed in \cite{Khrap09}.
-Inclusive reviews on complex plasmas are written by Fortov {\em et al} \cite{Fort05} and Morfill \cite{Morfi09}, and the reader interested in getting introduced into the domain should also refer to the books of Tsytovich, Fortov, and Bonitz \cite{Fort10a, Boni14, Tsyto08, Boni10a}.
+Ref. \cite{Piel08} investigates some exotic features of complex plasmas such as charge accumulation in the ion wake, ion drag (under microgravity conditions) and spherical plasma crystals \cite{Piel17}.
+The characteristic features and intrinsic properties of complex plasmas are also explained in \cite{Khra09}.
+Inclusive reviews on complex plasmas are written by Fortov {\em et al} \cite{Fort05} and Morfill \cite{Morfi09}, while the reader interested in getting introduced into the domain should also refer to the work of Tsytovich, Fortov and Bonitz \cite{Fort10a, Boni14, Tsyto08, Boni10a}.